-

 Bright blue light

-Sometimes, changing the sticky pad out for a new one grosses me out, but overall, this requires minimal effort while solving my seasonal indoor fly problem.
-Keep reading to see how the Zevo trap works, and what I thought of it.
+Sometimes, replacing the sticky pad with a new one grosses me out, but overall, it requires minimal effort and helps solve my seasonal indoor fly problem.
+Keep reading to see how the Zevo trap works to get rid of flies, and what I thought of it.

 What we like